zudello/zudello-knowledge-base/Knowledge Base/1 Getting Started with Zudello/Contacting Zudello support.md

 ## Support availability

 The support team are available from 9:00 am to 5:30 pm Australian Eastern Standard Time (AEST).
 You can still send support requests outside of these hours.
-You will receive updates via email on the next business day (AEST) when a member of the support team responds.
+You will receive updates via email on the next business day (AEST) when a support team member responds.

 ## Contacting support